 “I’m late for school.
 Sorry,” Keira said and then turned right, past the chain link fence, and walked onto the busy campus.
 She could feel the stranger’s eyes on her still, burning two holes into her back.

 Holcomb brought the car to a stop and parked.
 He watched Keira disappear into the colorful huddle of high schoolers.
-He liked the shape of her backside as she sashayed onto the high school campus.
 An alert beeped up at him from his phone.

 Proximity alert: ID chip identified, Keira Fairchild.